3I/ATLAS: Trajectory

 The shape of 3I/ATLAS's trajectory is described by a parameter known as the orbital eccentricity.
 Whereas elliptical orbits have an eccentricity less than 1, hyperbolic orbits have an eccentricity greater than 1.
-For 3I/ATLAS, its trajectory has an extremely high orbital eccentricity of 6.139±0.00003.
+For 3I/ATLAS, its trajectory has an extremely high orbital eccentricity of 6.141±0.00002.
 This extremely high eccentricity makes the trajectory of 3I/ATLAS appear relatively straight, rather than curved.
 3I/ATLAS has the highest eccentricity of the three interstellar objects known to date, greater than 1I/ʻOumuamua's (e=1.2) and 2I/Borisov's (e=3.4).

-3I/ATLAS passed closest to the Sun on 29 October 2025 at 11:36 UT.
-(Note: An n-body integration using non-gravitational forces (A1+A2) shows 3I/ATLAS came to perihelion about 2 minutes after the two-body JPL SBDB epoch 26 July 2025 solution. (changing 11:34 to 11:36.))
+3I/ATLAS passed closest to the Sun on 29 October 2025 at 11:45 UT.
 The comet's perihelion or closest distance to the Sun was 1.36 AU, which lies between the orbits of Earth and Mars.
 At perihelion, the comet was moving at its maximum speed of 68 km/s with respect to the Sun.
 (Note: The escape velocity from the Solar System depends mostly on how close you are to the Sun.
 Mars at 1.5 AU from the Sun has an orbital speed of only 24 km/s.
 The escape velocity from the Solar System at Mercury's orbit at 0.4 AU from the Sun is about 68 km/s, which is 3I/ATLAS's velocity at 1.36 AU from the Sun.
 The escape velocity from the surface of the Sun is 618 km/s.)